symfony/symfony-docs/cookbook/form/data_transformers.rst

     became ``addViewTransformer``.

 In the above example, the transformer was used as a "model" transformer.
-In fact, there are two different type of transformers and three different types of underlying data.
+In fact, there are two different types of transformers and three different types of underlying data.

 .. image:: /images/cookbook/form/DataTransformersTypes.png